-- In-person meetings will provide a meal and time to break bread with one another prior to the meeting start. - The agenda will hold space and identify a person to deliver a land acknowledgement. - The agenda will take into account time for people to check-in and share updates. - The agenda will maintain time in the schedule monthly, every other month, or quarterly as determined by the committee, for learning about Metro and processes of governance. - The agenda will allow for time for people to ask clarifying questions before diving in deeply on to a topic for discussion. - The agenda will create opportunities for small group discussions in addition to large group conversation. - The agenda will have time for review of agreements and assignments at the end of each meeting to ensure mutual understanding of expectations prior to the next meeting.

-- The agenda will provide opportunity for stretch or movement at least every 90 minutes for one to two minutes to support people's minds and bodies. - The meeting space will reflect accessibility needs of participants, including but not limited to the limitation of perfumes and scents, specific lighting needs, chairs without arms to accommodate different body types and sizes, as well as space for those using mobility devices. - Participants logging in virtually to in-person meetings will be placed on a screen/computer at the table near the meeting liaison or facilitator with a speaker to amplify their voice as they participate in the meeting real time. - Items will be provided to support focus and listening (i.e. fidget spinners, legos, pipe cleaners, pencils/paper for sketching) will be provided at tables, in addition to nature elements (potted plants, etc.) to support a welcoming space and environment.
+- In-person meetings will provide a meal and time to break bread with one another. - The agenda will take into account time for people to check-in and share updates. - The agenda will maintain time in the schedule monthly, every other month, or quarterly as determined by the committee, for learning about Metro and processes of governance. - The agenda will allow for time for people to ask clarifying questions before diving in deeply on to a topic for discussion. - The agenda will create opportunities for small group discussions in addition to large group conversation. - The agenda will have time for review of agreements and assignments at the end of each meeting to ensure mutual understanding of expectations prior to the next meeting. - The agenda will provide opportunity for stretch or movement at least every 90 minutes for one to two minutes to support people's minds and bodies. - In-person meetings at the Metro Regional Center will reflect accessibility needs of participants, including but not limited to the limitation of perfumes and scents, specific lighting needs, chairs without arms to accommodate different body types and sizes, as well as space for those using mobility devices. - When meetings are held at the Metro Regional Center, items will be provided to support focus and listening (i.e. fidget spinners, legos, pipe cleaners, pencils/paper for sketching), in addition to nature elements (potted plants, etc.) to support a welcoming space and environment.